 Hemp protein powder is derived from the ground up seeds of the hemp plant.
 Hemp seeds contain fats and proteins that are essential to your body’s overall health and wellbeing.
 Hemp protein powder is meant to be used in the traditional ways of any other protein powder.
 Feel free to add it to your morning smoothie or shake for a healthy boost.
 You should always consider purchasing organic hemp protein powder to avoid any chemical additive that may have been used to extract the protein from the seeds in processing.

-Due to the illegal nature of growing hemp seeds inside of the US, hemp protein powder is imported from other areas of the world, such as, Canada, china, and other countries where hemp is not considered illegal or to have negative dietary effects.
+Due to the illegal nature of growing hemp seeds inside of the US, hemp protein powder is imported from other areas of the world, such as, Canada, China, and other countries where hemp is not considered illegal or to have negative dietary effects.
 While hemp protein powder does contain minimal amounts THC, it is still closely related to marijuana, which remains illegal in the majority of states.

 Hemp protein powder is believed to be full of all the essential proteins your body needs.
-A one ounce serving of hemp protein powder contains a whopping 14-grams of protein.
+A one-ounce serving of hemp protein powder contains a whopping 14-grams of protein.
 Hemp protein powder contains complete protein, full of every amino acid.
-Without the required amino acids your body would fail to complete necessary task, such as repairing damaged muscle tissue.
+Without the required amino acids your body would fail to complete a necessary task, such as repairing damaged muscle tissue.
 The fact that hemp protein powder contains all of the essential amino acids makes it extremely popular, no other plant protein contains all amino acids.

 Though hemp protein powder doesn’t contain as much protein as other available sources, such as soybeans, it is easily digested.
 It doesn’t contain any oligosaccharide or trypsin inhibitors, which tend to reduce the amount of protein absorbed and cause bloating.
 It also contains globulin edestrin, a plant protein that allows it to be better digested.
 Hemp protein powder is extremely versatile and can be easily accommodated into anyone’s diet without much thought.
 It is high in zinc, iron, copper, phosphorus, B vitamins, and magnesium; making it an extremely beneficial dietary supplement to add into your routine.

 Hemp seeds are not genetically modified and are a great way to promote a healthy living environment; it requires no pesticides or herbicides to cultivate.
-Many feel that hemp can meet a global need for locally-grown renewable food source, that can be grown in even some of the harshest conditions.
+Many feel that hemp can meet a global need for a locally-grown renewable food source, that can be grown in even some of the harshest conditions.
 Hemp protein powder is likely to be seen rising in popularity as more and more health benefits come to light.

 Did you know that mushrooms aren’t plants?
 In fact, mushrooms and humans are kind of related—we belong to the same genetic kingdom, albeit distantly.
-I’ve always wondered why people were so eager to eat mushrooms, since undoubtedly quite a number of people met their ends after sampling a dangerous variety of mushrooms.
+I’ve always wondered why people were so eager to eat mushrooms since undoubtedly quite a number of people met their ends after sampling a dangerous variety of mushrooms.
 Thankfully, they’ve done the hard work for us, and now we’ve got a checklist of shrooms that regularly appear on the dinner menu.
 But if these fungi have such a history of being dangerous, should we really be including them in the Paleo lifestyle?

 Are mushrooms healthy?